Why Long Distance Runners Should Wear Compression Socks

 - Millions of people are long-distance runners, looking to maximize their performances and minimizing their recoveries.

 - Compression sock benefits long-distance runners by preventing circulatory problems, encouraging quicker recovery, and decreasing pain from shin splints.

-- The best compression socks for runners will have graduated circulation, to allow oxygen to better flow to your muscles.
+- The best women and men’s running compression socks will have graduated circulation, to allow oxygen to better flow to your muscles.

 Dr. Motion’s sports compression socks are a great running companion!
-If you have any questions about what Dr. Motion’s compression socks can do for you, send us a message today.
+If you have any more questions about why Dr. Motion’s compression socks are among the best running socks on the market, send us a message today.
 We’d be happy to go over which styles can enhance your long-distance running experience.